frtib/tsp-redesign/pages/account-basics/protect-your-tsp-account.md

 ## Be cautious with software and mobile applications

 You may encounter software or mobile applications that reference the Thrift Savings Plan and prompt you for your TSP account credentials. **The TSP does not support these applications.** We cannot endorse any information or advice you may receive from third-party software or applications.
 Providing your TSP account credentials to third-party software or applications may jeopardize your account security.

+## Two-step authentication helps prevent fraud

+All TSP participants must use two-step authentication to log in to My Account.
+Two-step authentication helps you protect your account against fraud by prompting you for a one-time code each time you log in.
+This login process is more secure because it means that online access to your account requires something you know (your user ID and password) and something you have (a one-time code you receive by phone).
+Someone who tries to log in to your account fraudulently won’t be able to gain access without the code.

+### Tips for using two-step authentication

+**Validate at least one contact method that will stay with you through career transitions, such as a personal email or personal phone number.** If you need to log into your email to retrieve the validation code, open a new tab or window to do so.

+**Consider validating two email addresses and a phone number.** When you log into My Account, you will see a prompt to choose the contact method you want to use to receive your login verification code.
+By validating multiple contact methods, you have more flexibility in how to access your account.

+**Make sure your contact method is secure.** Your account is only as secure as your login credentials.
+Make sure you enable any additional security features, such as two-step authentication and passcodes, on your email accounts and devices.